bluetuith-org/haraltd/docs/daemon-rpc-spec.md

 The `queued` and `suspended` **"status"** values are not valid in this context.

-#### 3.5.3.15. device opp stop-server
+#### 4.4.3.15. device opp stop-daemon

-Stop a started Object Push server.
+Stop a started Object Push daemon.

 | Option      | Required | Default Value | Description                                                 |
 | ----------- | -------- | ------------- | ----------------------------------------------------------- |